• favoritesAdd to favorites

 Before surgery, premedication with sedatives is performed to reduce anxiety and anxiety.

-Before and after The operation itself consists of several stages:
+The operation itself consists of several stages:

 1. Introduction of intravenous anesthesia.